 Grenada is located in the West Indies, at the southern end of the Grenadines island chain.
 Besides the main island of Grenada, there are an additional six smaller islands that lie to the north.
 It is relatively small, with a population of about 112,000.
 Nicknamed the ‘Island of Spice’, Grenada’s greatest claim to fame is its production of nutmeg and mace crops.

-A group of friends and I spent a week in Grenada on a resort vacation after finishing our final licensing exams.
+A group of friends and I spent a week in Grenada on a resort vacation after finishing our final exams.
 We travelled via Air Canada Vacations and stayed at Grenadian by Rex Resorts, a 3 star all-inclusive venue that has apparently since been refurbished and rebranded as The Royalton.
-The amenities weren’t extravagant by any means, but were decent enough and met our budgetary restrictions as freshly graduated and heavily indebted new professionals.
+The amenities weren’t extravagant by any means, but were decent enough and met our budgetary restrictions as new grads.

 We were pretty active during this week that was initially intended as a lazy lounge vacation.
 We signed up for excursions nearly every day, including an island tour with visit to a nutmeg factory and rum distillery; snorkeling; hiking to Seven Sisters Waterfalls; a nighttime walk on the beach to observe giant sea turtles nesting; golfing on a very dry and curvy course; and an evening at the local street food market.
 Of course, we still spent plenty of time by the pool and on the beach, swimming in the Caribbean Sea and sipping on pina coladas.
 Ah, to be back in those days.